URGENT COVID-19 APPEAL FOR SOAP

 Prevention and social distancing are the only known ways

 to stop COVID-19 from spreading.

 There is no health care in villages in Darfur, Sudan, but I believe we can help.
 Please will you enable us to provide five bars of soap to each family in the Kids for Kids villages?
 We need it right now, if there is to be a chance of making a difference.
-We have already delivered soap for the first 19 Kids for Kids’ villages – there are another 86 – and then all the other villages in Darfur.

 We must help to stop the spread as quickly as possible.
 We are told social distancing and washing properly with soap and water works.
 Soap breaks down the structure of the virus.
 We must provide soap, now.
 The Government of Sudan is targeting towns and markets, but their message will not reach remote villages.
 We can.
 We also intend to give each family an illustrated instruction sheet showing them how to wash their hands properly.
 With so little water this is imperative.
 We will of course continue to do all we can to provide more handpumps.
 Water has always been our first concern.

 £20 will provide 5 bars of soap, illustrated instruction leaflets, and transportation to the village – for 10 families.
 Just £380 per village; an average of 225 families in each.
 There are 105 Kids for Kids villages, but over 900 in Darfur.
 Every family needs our help and every single bar of soap will make a difference.
 I would appreciate any help you can give by donating soap.